Ecosystems

 Before describing the fauna and flora of the Andean region, we need to discuss the main characteristics of the Andean region.
 The plants and animals which live in the Andes are adapted to habitats with the following characteristics:

-• Human population: in Colombia, the Andean region is the part which has the largest percentage of the total human population and around 70%.
+• Human population: in Colombia, the Andean region is the part which has the largest percentage of the total human population, approximately 70%.
+It is a vibrant area where urban and rural life converge.

-• Economic activity: due to the water resources, agricultural land and other factors, the economic activity in much of this region is high.
-It is also known for its exploitation via oil drilling and mining.
+• Economic activity: due to the water resources, agricultural land, and other factors, the economic activity in much of this region is high.
+It is also known for its exploitation via oil drilling and mining, industries that have both economic benefits and environmental impacts.

-• Coffee is its hallmark: a large part of the territory of the Andean is used for the cultivation of coffee.
-In fact, some of the world's largest coffee exports are from this region.
+• Coffee is its hallmark: a large part of the territory of the Andes is used for the cultivation of coffee.
+In fact, some of the world's largest coffee exports come from this region, making it renowned globally.

-• Diverse land formations: within the Andean region we find a great wealth of natural geographical formations such as volcanoes, forests, moors, a great variety of water bodies (lakes, rivers, hot springs, etc.), mining deposits and many others.
+• Diverse land formations: within the Andean region we find a great wealth of natural geographical formations such as volcanoes, forests, moors, a great variety of water bodies (lakes, rivers, hot springs, etc.), mining deposits, and many others.
+These formations contribute to the region's biodiversity and natural beauty.

-• Important waterways: such as those of the Magdalena, Marañón and Huallaga rivera.
-They are sources to obtain drinking water for the population and to generate hydroelectric power.
+• Important waterways: such as those of the Magdalena, Marañón, and Huallaga rivers.
+They are crucial sources for obtaining drinking water for the population and generating hydroelectric power.
 In addition to providing for much of the flora and fauna of the Andes, they support at least 50 million human inhabitants.

-• Climate is very changeable : depending on the altitude, latitude, vegetation and orography.
-For this reason, another of the characteristics of the Andean region is that you can find three types of climates, specifically tropical, subtropical and temperate.
+• Climate is very changeable: depending on the altitude, latitude, vegetation, and orography.
+For this reason, another of the characteristics of the Andean region is that you can find three types of climates, specifically tropical, subtropical, and temperate.
+This variability influences the types of species that can thrive in different areas.

 Plants of the Andean region